bresnow/CNXT/README.md

 ![Remix/Gun](public/github/rmix-gun.png 'Remix.Gun')

-This is my white-label boilerplate when building full stack apps.
+This is a boilerplate for creating distributed web apps.
 Using GunDB, SEA authentication and React v18.
 Out of the box two or more boilerplate instances can share data via GUN's peer websocket feature.

 ## Goals